fadhlanhrts/fadhlanhrts/README.md

 📫 How to reach me:
 fadhlan.harits@gmail.com

-⚡ Fun fact: I have lots of cat pictures because I like cats but allergic to their furs :D
+⚡ Fun fact: I have lots of cat pictures because I like cats but allergic to their fur :D

 <!--
 **fadhlanhrts/fadhlanhrts** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.